rhoai-mlops/lab-instructions/docs/5-the-data-tracks/2-update-ct-pipeline.md

 ### Setup MinIO

 1. We need to have `data` and `data-cache` buckets in our MLOps environment too.
 Previously, we were in inner loop, buckets were already there.
 But in MLOps environment we aim to practice GitOps as much as we can, so we store bucket info as code in Git too.
-Go back to your `code-server` and update `mlops-gitops/toolings/minio/config.yaml` as below:
+Go back to your `<USER_NAME>-mlops-toolings` workbench (code-server) and update `mlops-gitops/toolings/minio/config.yaml` as below:

     ```bash
     chart_path: charts/minio